 Unlawful failure to return leased or rented property is considered a class 5 felony and can earn the perpetrator a maximum of two and a half years.
 Fines and probation time may also be a part of the sentence.

 If you have been accused of car theft of any of the above types, you will need strong representation in court from an experienced Phoenix car theft attorney.
-Contact the Stewart Law Group for more information on how a criminal defense attorney can help you.
+Contact the Stewart Law Group for more information on how a vehicle theft attorney in Phoenix can help you.